david-barnett/microViz/README.md

 # # How to authenticate your R to install from this private github repo # #
 # install.packages("usethis")
 # usethis::browse_github_pat()
-# click "generate token" on the webpage and then follow instructions in the R console.
+# # click "generate token" on the webpage and then follow instructions in the R console.
+# # For more help see: https://happygitwithr.com/github-pat.html#step-by-step

 # # Installing the latest version of this package # #
 # install.packages("devtools")